 We all know that mistakes can happen clocking in and out.
-That's why all time clock punch reports are posted daily for your review.
+Review your time punches on the printed receipt when you clock in and out.
 Be sure to correct any mistakes that occur as quickly as possible.
-If you made a mistake in clocking in or clocking out, or if you notice any other mistakes in your paycheck or on your time punch report, please contact your manager immediately.
-We will work with you to ensure that you get paid for all time you worked.
+If you made a mistake clocking in or clocking out, or you notice any other mistakes in your paycheck or on your time punch report, please contact your manager immediately.
+We will work with you to ensure that you get paid for all the time you worked.

-A member of your management team may also notify you if he/she believes there has been an error in recording your time.
+A member of your management team may also notify you if the manager believes there has been an error in recording your time.
 It is important that you understand the change your manager wants to make and that you agree with your manager before correcting your time record.
-You may be required to sign any payroll report as requested by your manager.
+Your manager will request your review and signature on changes.
 If you and your manager cannot agree on a correction to your time records, call your General Manager so that the issue can be resolved promptly.
 If you are still unhappy with the resolution, bring it to the attention of Human Resources at (801) 280-9299 as soon as possible so that the issue can be resolved, and you can receive all of the pay you have earned without any delay.

-C & R Management Company is committed to paying you for all time that you work and following all legal requirements for meal and rest breaks.
+C & R Management Company is committed to paying you for all the time that you work and following all legal requirements for meal and rest breaks.
 If you believe that a manager is not living up to this commitment or perceive that anyone is interfering with your ability to record your time accurately and completely, please bring it to the attention of your Area Supervisor or Human Resources as soon as possible so that we can correct the situation quickly.
 All reports will be investigated, and appropriate corrective action will be taken.
 You will not be penalized for speaking up and the Company strictly prohibits retaliation against any employee who seeks to correct any pay errors or report any problems regarding our obligations to pay employees correctly.